 Self-Hosted Discord Alternative: Haven

-Looking for Better Alternatives
+Looking for Open and Self-Hosted Alternatives

 The first alternative I've looked at is Teamspeak, a free (but not open source) voice chat application, which as noted above I'm currently hosting on my Proxmox server.
 In general, this works fine for my typical use case over a local connection (playing a game with my partner, who's in another room).
 However, in order to invite other friends to this server, I'd need to open respective ports on my router in order for them to access the server (and probably would need a static IP).
 With a hosted virtual private server (VPS) this is probably something I'd go for (there are providers which specifically host Teamspeak servers if that's what you're after).